 Discovery Not Dependent on the Relief Sought in a Foreign Proceeding

 Bouvier argued that because the BVI companies did not seek damages in Monaco, they could not meet the statute's "for use" requirement.
-The Second Circuit disagreed, reasoning that the statute allows discovery to aid "criminal investigations conducted formal accusation."
+The Second Circuit disagreed, reasoning that the statute allows discovery to aid "criminal investigations conducted before formal accusation."
 Further, "the applicant must establish that he or she has the practical ability to inject the requested information into a foreign proceeding."
 The court also held that the district court did not err in permitting the discovery for the Monaco proceeding to be used in the French case also, even without determining whether the French action independently met the statute's requirements.

 Section 1782 Is Broad, But with Practical Limits

 The decision is in line with the ABA Section of Litigation leaders' expectations.
 "The statute by its terms is pretty broad.
 It doesn't really limit the situations in which you can use it for discovery," observes Kenneth M. Klemm, New Orleans, LA, cochair of the Section of Litigation's Pretrial Practice & Discovery Committee.
 But coordination with foreign counsel can help shape the scope of permissible U.S. discovery.
-"You need a lot of coordination with counsel where the case is pending because they have a better sense of what they need for the foreign case and can advise on how the evidence could be used," says Stuart M. Riback, New York, NY, cochair of the International Litigation Subcommittee of the Section's Commercial and Business Litigation Committee.
+"You need a lot of coordination with counsel where the case is pending because they have a better sense of what they need for the foreign case and can advise on how the evidence could be used," says Stuart M. Riback, New York, NY, cochair of the International Litigation Subcommittee of the Section's Commercial & Business Litigation Committee.

 The statute does have some practical limitations.
 "Litigators need to be aware of the potential for the discovery request under the statute becoming moot if you need documents more quickly.
 The developments in the foreign case can moot the need for the discovery depending on how long it takes to get the documents," says Klemm.
 "Ask for discovery under Section 1782 as early in the process as you can," urges Ribak, "because there can be a lot of procedural wrangling."